How to start

-You should not panic: we are here to help.
+You should not worry: we are here to help.

 Over the years we have developed a process for helping people building their houses.

 Today we are confident that following this process guarantees results with the minimum possible effort on your side.

 We want to share this process with you right now, in the very beginning of your journey, so you know what to expect and you can decide whether to quit immediately or to embark on the spectacular quest of self-building a house on your own.

 Let’s get one thing out of the way: self-building does not mean you are going to have to build the entire house with your own hands.